 - Qualifying Recognised Overseas Pension Schemes (QROPSs);

 Pension planning can be complicated, which is why we recommend that you take specialist advice.
-We have significant experience in pension planning, and can assist you to ensure you are maximising tax relief from your contributions, making the most of allowances within your family and ensuring that you can withdraw from your pension pot without paying unnecessary tax.
+We have significant experience in this area and can assist you to ensure that you are maximising tax relief from your contributions, making the most of allowances within your family and ensuring that you can withdraw from your pension pot without paying unnecessary tax.

 Please do not hesitate to contact one of our experts to find out how we can help.